 Since April 2015 the European Parliament has initiated some ground-breaking work to reflect on legal issue raised by robotics and artificial intelligence, and to pave the way for the drafting of consequent civil law rules.
-To this end a working group involving several committees has been set up by the Committee on Legal affairs (JURI).
+To this end, a working group involving several committees has been set up by the Committee on Legal affairs (JURI).
 Its work has led to a draft legislative initiative report on "Civil Law Rules on Robotics" which has been presented to the JURI Committee in May this year.
 The report should be submitted to the Plenary by the beginning of 2017 (rapporteur Mady DELVAUX-STEHRES).

 With the aim of raising awareness among Parliamentarians at European and National level the Committee on Legal Affairs the Policy Department is organising a workshop, with participation of EU national Parliaments, that will be held on 17 October 2016 from 15.00 to 18.30 at the European Parliament premises in Brussels.

 Given the political importance of the European Commission's "Posting of Workers" proposal (COM(2016)128), the European Parliament's Committee on Employment and Social Affairs (EMPL) would like to invite Members of the National Parliaments of the EU Member States to attend an interparliamentary committee meeting on the theme:"A targeted revision of the rules on the Posting of Workers"